 - a Europe closer to citizens.

 The Commission promotes digital transformation investments also under the next generation of Cohesion Policy programmes.
-In its 2019 European Semester country reports it recommended for practically all Member States ERDF investments in digitisation and for more than ten Member States in broadband.
+In its 2019 European Semester country reports it recommended investments in digitisation for practically all Member States and, for more than ten Member States, in broadband.

 - Regional policy (programmes and Managing Authorities): REGIO ATLAS

 - The Digital Economy and Society Index (DESI)

 - Other Commission proposals for post 2020: Connecting Europe Facility , Digital Europe Programme , Horizon Europe and Single Market Programme